 Butler Farm Show hosts first autumn crafts festival

-CONNOQUENESSING TWP — A month and a half after the conclusion of the Butler Farm Show, the grounds came back to life over the weekend of Sept.
-20 through Sept.
-22 for the first Arts and Crafts Autumn Festival.
+CONNOQUENESSING TWP — A month and a half after the conclusion of the Butler Farm Show, the grounds came back to life Friday for the first Arts and Crafts Autumn Festival, which continues through Sunday, Sept.
+22.

-The organizers, the Family Festivals Association, are based in Greensburg, and regularly run events in the southwest part of Pennsylvania.
+The organizer, Family Festivals Association, is based in Greensburg, and regularly runs events in the southwest part of Pennsylvania.
 However, according to show manager Trisha Cusick, this is the first time they’ve journeyed into Butler County, and they hope to come back often.

 “The response from the community has been just absolutely embracing and welcoming,” Cusick said.
 “We’re hoping to be able to build on this each year to be able to return for a fall festival in September each year.”

-The festival featured art and goods ranging from painting to pottery, from jewelry to sports memorabilia, and from home decor to candles.
+The festival features art and goods ranging from painting to pottery, from jewelry to sports memorabilia, and from home décor to candles.

 “I have a few vendors here that are also carrying some Christmas stuff for the early planners,” Cusick said.
 “We have metal art, we have flags, we have photography.”

-One of the 100+ exhibitors this weekend is Davis & Davis, a gourmet food vendor based out of Allison Park who routinely frequents shows such as this one.
-Items such as dip mixes, cocktail mixes, and popcorn were offered at their booth.
+One of the 100-plus exhibitors this weekend is Davis & Davis, a gourmet food vendor based out of Allison Park that routinely frequents shows such as this one.
+Items such as dip mixes, cocktail mixes and popcorn were offered at its booth.

 “I retired young at 38 and moved to Pittsburgh,” said owner Ken Davis, who started the company 25 years ago after leaving the toy and hobby industry.
 “I decided I didn’t want to sit on the sofa anymore, so I started making jam with my grandma’s recipe, and that’s how we got started.”

-Another food vendor was Spectrum Fudge — so named because it was formed as a way to create employment opportunities for those on the autism spectrum.
+Another food vendor is Spectrum Fudge — so named because it was formed as a way to create employment opportunities for those on the autism spectrum.

 “My wife and I have a son who’s 14 years old, who’s on the autism spectrum,” said Roger Haney, founder of Spectrum Fudge.
 “The unemployment and underemployment rate for these individuals is about 85%, so I decided to kind of start my own company to give him an opportunity to work when he’s older.